busterswt/asa/README.md

                         Specify firewall type
-  --lb {ltm,netscaler}  Specify load balancer type --ha                  Builds network devices in a highly-available manner
+  --lb {ltm,netscaler}  Specify load balancer type --ha                  Builds network devices in a highly-available manner --vm                  Builds a virtual machine on the backend
 ```

 The script will build a firewall and load balancer in standalone or HA mode.
 There is still work to do to bootstrap the instances.